Understanding Kanban for Software Development.

 Visual Metrics

-Kanban System is known for its visual workflow, so the metrics like Cycle time, Throughput, etc., give end-reach transparency of the current flow, performance, and improvement opportunities to act on.
-We will talk about its different metrics in us later on this page.
+Kanban System is known for its visual workflow, so the metrics like Cycle time, Throughput, etc, give en-reach transparency of the current flow, performance, and improvement opportunities to act on.
+We will talk about its different metrics in our later on this page.

 Scrum Vs Kanban